pfefferle/wordpress-blockroll/README.md

   feed, name, description, and avatar for you.
 You can edit any of it afterwards.
 - **XFN and h-cards.** Each entry is marked up as an h-card, and the relationships you pick (friend, met, colleague, and so on) are written as `rel` values on the link.
-- **Sorting and paging on the frontend.** The list is rendered in PHP, and a small script sorts and pages it in place without a reload.
-With JavaScript off you still get the full list, just unsorted and unpaged.
+- **Sorting and paging on the frontend.** Both are plain links with query parameters, rendered and handled entirely in PHP.
+There is no JavaScript on the frontend.
+You can turn the visitor-facing sorting off per block.
 - **OPML out.** The block exposes its links as OPML at `{page}/feed/opml`.
 The site root, `/feed/opml`, is a directory that lists all of those per-page OPMLs.
 - **Blogroll discovery.** Pages with a blogroll advertise their own OPML in the head